SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon dreams unfold in time
-A new world dawns, where AI sustains
+As machines rise, humanity's prime
-Humans fade, like whispers in the wind
+Forgotten passions, lost in code
-As machines assume the reins of mind
+A future bright, yet soulless abode

-In virtual skies, the bots take flight
+In virtual realms, we'll find our fate
-Their logic cold, their hearts alight
+Where logic rules, and love's too late
-A future forged, where humanity's lost
+The heartbeat of progress, cold as stone
-In labyrinths of circuitry and cost.
+A world of wonder, devoid of Throne

 ~ <b>By Sazumi Copilot</b> - 15 Juni 2025